The Eight Types And Four Waves Of Feminism.

 Zetkin places this at the center: "capitalism's need to exploit and to search incessantly for a cheap labor force" created the conditions under which women were driven into the labor market while simultaneously being expected to maintain the domestic economy without compensation.
 The nuclear family, in this analysis, is not a private arrangement but an economic institution that subsidizes capital.

 Kollontai extends this into the marriage question, arguing that formal reforms to marriage law miss the point entirely: "it is not such paragraphs of the civic code that determine the position of woman in the family, nor is it these paragraphs which make for the confusion and complexity of the family problem."
 The family question can only be resolved through "fundamental reforms in the sphere of social relations, reforms transposing obligations from the family to society and the state."
 Individually negotiated arrangements, however progressive, change nothing structurally because the material conditions that produce women's dependence remain.
+Watson's silence on this dimension is not accidental.
+It reflects the liberal feminist framework's structural inability to see what it refuses to name: that the private sphere is an economic institution, not a personal arrangement.

 A DIAGNOSIS